I am a trainer and consultant in lean manufacturing, Six Sigma, quality management, and business management.

-Decibel levels are important to you because they tell you how loud or quiet a sound is and this is very important as if something is too loud it can damage your hearing permanently.
-We usually measure how loud sound is through the use of a measure called the decibel, one decibel being one tenth of a bel, a very infrequently used measure.
+Decibel levels are important because they tell you how loud or quiet a sound is.
+This is crucial because if a sound is too loud it can damage your hearing permanently.
+We usually measure how loud sound is through the use of a measure called the decibel, one decibel being one-tenth of a bel, a very infrequently used measure.
 It is a measure of the sound pressure level or loudness.

 The decibel scale is not a linear scale, it is a logarithmic scale.
-A doubling of your Decibel reading does not mean a doubling of the noise, for every 10dB increase in sound our perception of loudness doubles.
-So 60dB is twice as loud as 50dB and 70dB is four rimes as loud as 50dB.
+A doubling of your decibel reading does not mean a doubling of the noise—for every 10dB increase in sound our perception of loudness doubles.
+So 60dB is twice as loud as 50dB and 70dB is four times as loud as 50dB.

 When we talk about noise and sound what do we mean?
 A sound is a vibration that we pick up via our eardrums; the strength of which we can measure using decibels.
-But how is sound different to noise or is it?
+But how is sound different from noise...or is it?

 A noise is just an unwanted sound, in some cases what you perceive as being noise others perceive as being a pleasant sound such as the differences in opinions that my daughter and I have regarding what is on the stereo!
-Ones persons noise is another persons preferred listening!
+One person's noise is another person's preferred listening.

 This means that you will need to get equipment to measure the sound levels within your workplace and use hearing protection to protect your hearing and the hearing of your employees.

-Many people think that they don't need to use hearing protection at home, but it is just as important as using it within an industrial setting. hearing loss can happen at home just as easily as in your work if you expose yourself to high levels of sound for prolonged periods.
+Many people think that they don't need to use hearing protection at home, but it is just as important as using it within an industrial setting.
+Hearing loss can happen at home just as easily as work if you expose yourself to high levels of sound for prolonged periods.

-Everyone's hearing is slightly different and as with many things people's endurance and ability to withstand damage vary considerably.
-However the table below gives guidance at to how long someone can safely be exposed to sound levels.
+Everyone's hearing is slightly different and as with many things, people's endurance and ability to withstand damage vary considerably.
+However, the table below gives guidance as to how long someone can safely be exposed to sound levels.

 130 to 140